Olaedo23/Customer-segmentation/Readme.md

 Customer Segmentation is the subdivision of a market into discrete customer groups that share similar characteristics.
 Customer Segmentation can be a powerful means to identify unsatisfied customer needs.
-Using the above data companies can then outperform the competition by developing uniquely appealing products and services.
-You are owing a supermarket mall and through membership cards, you have some basic data about your customers like Customer ID, age, gender, annual income and spending score.
-You want to understand the customers like who are the target customers so that the sense can be given to marketing team and plan the strategy accordingly.
+Using the above data, companies can then outperform the competition by developing uniquely appealing products and services.
+We have  some basic data about your customers like Customer ID, age, gender, annual income etc .You want to understand the customers and also who  the target customers are so that  sense can be given to marketing team to plan the strategy accordingly.
-Segmentation data - Legend

 The dataset consists of information about the purchasing behavior of 2,000 individuals from a given area when entering a physical ‘FMCG’ store.
 All data has been collected through the loyalty cards they use at checkout.
 The data has been preprocessed and there are no missing values.
 In addition, the volume of the dataset has been restricted and anonymised to protect the privacy of the customers.

 Variable	Data type	Range	Description